voberle/adventofcode/2021/README.md

 ## Wrapup

+This year felt a bit more difficult than the previous one.
+I proudly managed to do it without hints (not counting some StackOverflow searches of course).

 - Day 1 to 6 were nice, with experience they were simple enough but still interesting.
 I enjoyed making the code as short and nice as possible.
 I'm very happy with the result for days 5 and 6 in particular.
 - OEIS was handy in day 7.
 - Day 8 was the first complex one.
 It was a fun deduction game.